-Children (and adults) can immerse themselves in the museum’s ‘clocking-in’ trail, a Victorian schoolroom, and more.
+Children (and adults) can immerse themselves in the museum’s trails, a Victorian schoolroom, and more besides.

 Our shop offers an extensive range of specialist calligraphy equipment suitable for beginners and experts.
 We have something for everyone with a wide selection of books, gift sets and souvenirs

 Amongst our collections, we have examples of nibs from all of the local pen manufacturers, as well as specialty items such as musical stave nibs.
 The museum also houses a range of objects associated with the pen trade and the history of writing, including inkwells, escritoires and period retail packaging from all over the world.

 It is the most comprehensive collection of its kind in the country.

 Opened in 2001 by the Birmingham Pen Trade Heritage Association, the Pen Museum is a volunteer-led Museum an Arts Council accredited Museum and recipients of the Queens Award for Voluntary Service.